matthiasmullie/ci-sniffer/CONTRIBUTING.md

 ## License

-Note that ci-environment is MIT-licensed, which basically allows anyone to do anything they like with it, without restriction.
+Note that ci-sniffer is MIT-licensed, which basically allows anyone to do anything they like with it, without restriction.